linux-rdma/rdma-core/infiniband-diags/man/saquery.8.in.rst

 **--numb_path** Number of paths (PathRecord)

 **--pkey** P_Key (PathRecord, MCMemberRecord).
 If non-numeric value (like 'x')
-        is specified then saquery will prompt for a value
+        is specified then saquery will prompt for a value.
+Note this is the P_Key *value* queried for, not the P_Key table index of the request MAD itself (see **--pkey-idx**).

 **--qos_class** QoS Class (PathRecord)